AnduroProject/alys/README.md

-# Alice by BOB
+# Alys by BOB

-Alice is a merged mined Bitcoin sidechain.
+Alys is a merged mined Bitcoin sidechain.

 - Uses BTC as its base currency.
-- Reaches consensus through [Optimistic Merged Mining](https://www.gobob.xyz/optimine) executed by Bitcoin miners and a federation.
+- Reaches consensus through aux PoW executed by Bitcoin miners and a federation.
-- Facilitates a two-way peg between Bitcoin and the Alice sidechain through the federation members.
+- Facilitates a two-way peg between Bitcoin and the Alys sidechain through the federation members.

 ## Overview